Neurotech-Hub/Hublink-Hypervisor/README.md

 This will:
 - Install the application to `/opt/hublink-hypervisor`
-- Create a Python virtual environment
-- Install all dependencies
+- Install Python dependencies globally
 - Set up a systemd service for auto-start
 - Configure logging
 - Start the service automatically